Tag Archives: Millersville Housing

 • The residence halls will be operational during the fall break.

-• University administrative offices will be open during fall break during regular business hours.
+• University Administrative Offices will be open during fall break during regular business hours.

-• Residence hall offices will have hours of operation during the break – see front desk for contact information.
+• Residence Hall Offices will have hours of operation during the break – see front desk for contact information.

 • See Dining Services and Health Services websites for hours of operation.
+Please note, all dining services will be closed from Saturday, October 12, 2024 – Monday, October 14, 2024 due to facility repairs.

 • The Housekeeping and Facilities Management teams may be working in the campus residence halls to perform maintenance tasks during the break that require entrance to resident rooms.